Your fact-checking cheat sheet for Trump’s immigration address

 As we’ve reported, Trump’s crackdown on MS-13 has had a measurable impact.
 But the bottom line is that we’re talking about hundreds of MS-13 members being imprisoned or deported on his watch, not thousands.

-–There has been a 2,000 percent increase in asylum claims over the past five years, with the largest growth coming from Central America.
+— There has been a 2,000 percent increase in asylum claims over the past five years, with the largest growth coming from Central America.

 If the president brings up asylum claims, it’s irrelevant to the question of a border wall.
 Anyone may arrive at any port of entry at the United States and request asylum, and then his or her case would be adjudicated.
 A border wall would not prevent people from requesting asylum.
 Any border wall would likely be built a few miles inland from the border, so anyone could approach the wall and be on U.S. territory, allowing them to legally make a request.

-–Staggering numbers of sick people are crossing the border each day
+— Staggering numbers of sick people are crossing the border each day

 This is an age-old Trumpian claim that has been debunked time and time again.
 During the 2016 campaign, he claimed illegal immigrants were bringing “tremendous” disease.